Accessing via Map Libraries and GDAL Scripts

 • e.g. https://gibs.earthdata.nasa.gov/twms/epsg4326/best/twms.cgi?

 • Tiled Group Name - When accessing visualizations through TWMS, the TiledGroupName value is utilized instead of the layers identifier.
-The TiledGroupName can be generated by replacing all underscores in a visualization's Identifier with spaces and appending " tileset".
+The TiledGroupName can also be generated by replacing all underscores in a visualization's Identifier from GetCapabilities with spaces and appending " tileset".
 For example:

 • Identifier - MODIS_Aqua_CorrectedReflectance_TrueColor